Baytek Agile Analytics

 Live Stats

 Real-time counts of done, in-progress, and to-do items broken down by story points and issue type.
 Includes a team matrix and flagged item alerts for blocked or unassigned work.
+Optional per-team label scoping restricts the view to specific groups.

 Delivery Signals